covalentcareers/code-challenge/README.md

 # CovalentCreative Coding Challenge

-Thank you so much for your interest in being part of the CovalentCreative engineering team!
+Thanks for your interest in being part of the CovalentCreative engineering team!
+This challenge is designed to showcase your approach to web development projects, with an emphasis on architecture, code quality, UI/UX, and documentation.
+Good luck!

-This coding challenge is optional.
-If you have existing code that you're proud of (and can share with us), you can use it in lieu of this challenge (see the "Using existing code" section below).

-Compensation for this challenge is only provided if you are writing new code.
+## Functional specification

+Create a stripped down clone of one of your favorite web apps (e.g. Reddit, Twitter, Instagram, etc).
+This does not have to be a true 1:1 clone with full reproduction of all functionality, but it should include some of the core features of the platform (you decide what’s core).

+For example, a Twitter clone should be able to tweet and follow other users.
+A Reddit clone can create and upvote/downvote posts.
+An Instagram clone can post and search hashtags.

+## Technical specification

+Split the application architecture between a database, a Django backend, and a React frontend that consumes the data.

-## Using existing code
+## UI/UX

-If you have existing code, please follow the following guidelines:

-* Include a link to the hosted repository (e.g. Github, Bitbucket).
-* The repo should include a README that follows the principles described below.
-In particular, please make sure to include high-level explanation about what the code is doing.
-* Ideally, the code you're providing:
-  * Has been written by you alone.
-If not, please tell us which part you wrote and are most proud of in the README.
-  * Is leveraging web technologies.
-  * Is deployed and hosted somewhere.
+Use Bootstrap or a similar CSS framework to style the user interface.
+Ensure the templates are mobile-responsive.

+UX is totally up to you!

-## How we review your code
+## Code review heuristics

-Your application will be reviewed by two engineers.

-The goal of this code sample is to help us identify what you consider production-ready code.
-You should consider this code as it were ready for final review with your colleague, i.e. this would be the last step before deploying to production.

-The aspects of your code we will assess include:

-* **Architecture**: How clean is the separation between the front-end and the back-end?
-Is the architecture simple and elegant while solving technical problems?
-* **Clarity**: Does the README clearly and concisely explain the problem and solution?
-Are technical tradeoffs explained?
-* **Correctness**: Does the application do what was asked?
-If there is anything missing, does the README explain why it is missing?
+* **Functionality**: Does the application function as expected?
+Are core features bug-free?
+Are obvious edge cases handled?
+* **Architecture**: Is there a reasonable separation between frontend and backend?
+Does the project structure make sense?
+Do various components interface with each other in a clean, modular way?
-* **Code quality**: Is the code simple, easy to understand, and maintainable?
+* **Code quality**: Is the code simple and easy to understand?
 Are there any code smells or other red flags?
-Does object-oriented code follow principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
-* **Security**: Are there any obvious vulnerabilities?
-* **Performance**: Are there any obvious performance issues?
+* **Documentation**: Is code well-commented?
+Does the README include all relevant information?
+See [Writing the project README](#writing-the-project-readme)
 * **UX**: Is the interface understandable and pleasing to use?
-Is it UI mobile-responsive?
+Is the UI mobile-responsive?
 Is the API intuitive?
-* **Technical choices**: Do choices of libraries, databases, architecture, etc. seem appropriate for the chosen application?

-## Coding challenge

-If you don't have existing code to share, you can work on the full-stack coding challenge described below.
-Flat-rate compensation will be provided if you choose this option.

-Please organize, design, document, and deploy your code as if it were going into production, then send us a link to the hosted repository.

-### Functional spec

-Prototype one of the following full-stack projects:

-1. **Basic e-commerce flow:** Create a basic inventory management backend for product data entry.
-Allow end users to browse the product list, add products to a cart, and "check out" (note: the cart doesn't actually have to process any payments - you can stub this functionality).

-2. **Food truck map:** Create a service that tells the user what types of food trucks are closest to their current location, visualized on a map ([food truck data set](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat)).
-Feel free to use this basic map+geolocation concept with a different data set.

-3. **Real-time notification dispatcher**.
-Create a socket-powered application that allows a centralized server to push real-time notifications to any clients that are visiting a certain URL.

-4. **Downtime detector**.
-Create a service that monitors URLs for downtime (any non-200 response).
-Graph downtime using a charting library and give the user the ability to subscribe to email or text message alerts ([Twilio API](https://www.twilio.com/docs/api/rest))

-### Writing a project README
+## Writing the project README

-Regardless of whether it's your own code, or our coding challenge, write your README as if it was for a production service.
-Include the following items:
+At a minimum, your README should include:

+* Instructions for local project setup
-* Description of the problem and solution.
+* A list of third party libraries you used, and what they handle
-* Whether the solution focuses on back-end, front-end, or if it's full-stack.
-* Any relevant installation or demo instructions, including usage examples.
-* The reasoning behind your technical choices, including architectural decisions.
-* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
-* Link to the hosted application (where applicable).

-### Technical spec

-The architecture will be split between a back-end and a web front-end, for instance providing a REST API consumed by a client application.
-Feel free to use any preferred technologies provided that the general client/service architecture is respected.

-Our standard stack is Django/React.

-### UI/UX

-The UI/UX is totally up to you.
-If you want, get creative and add additional features the user might find useful!

-### Back-end

-You are free to use any web framework.
-If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

-### Front-end

-The front-end can be a single page app, or it may leverage static templates.
-The choice is up to you, but please justify your decision in the README!
+* Links to any courses, blog posts, or videos you referenced
+* Anything else you think a well-documented project should include

+## Deliverables

+Send us a link to your repo!